METALS-Copper steady near 10-week high, focus on U.S.-China trade dispute

 * Copper market fundamentals seen sound

-* Rusal sanctions extension weighs on aluminium (Recasts, adds comment, changes dateline from MELBOURNE)
+* Rusal sanctions extension weighs on aluminium (Releads, updates with official prices)

 By Pratima Desai

-LONDON, Sept 24 (Reuters) - Copper prices steadied on Monday near 10-week highs hit last week as the market waited to see how the U.S.-China trade dispute would develop after both countries imposed fresh tariffs.
+LONDON, Sept 24 (Reuters) - Copper prices slipped on Monday, but held near 10-week highs hit last week as the market waited to see how the U.S.-China trade dispute would develop after both countries imposed new tariffs on imports.

-Benchmark copper on the London Metal Exchange was down 0.1 percent at $6,355 a tonne at 1024 GMT.
-The metal seen as a gauge of economic health hit $6,382.5 on Friday, a gain of 4.62 percent, the largest one-day rise since May 2013.
+Benchmark copper on the London Metal Exchange traded down 0.7 percent at $6,320 a tonne in official rings.
+The metal, seen as a gauge of economic health, hit $6,382.5 on Friday, a gain of 4.62 percent, the largest one-day rise since May 2013.

 Friday’s rally was mainly due to tariff levels that were much lower than expected.